BLew10/AdoraTest/explainedCode/Algorithm.md

     result[i] = arrOne[pointerOne] < arrTwo[pointerTwo] ? arrOne[pointerOne++] : arrTwo[pointerTwo++];
 }
 ```
 - This condition is hit when neither ``pointerOne`` or ``pointerTwo`` is greater than their associated array's length.
-We then can compare the values at each array, starting at index 0.
+We then can compare the values at each array.
 I used a ternary operator to determine what result[i] would be in order to limit the code used.
 Once compared, the lesser value will be set to result[i] and then that pointer incremented.
 - Once the for loop is complete, the result array is then returned.